 The simple fact is that bringing aging parents into the home is a big ask, for them and you.
-Worse, bustling family home isn’t always the safest environment.
+A worse, bustling family home isn’t always the safest environment.
 In fact, let’s look at why exactly your household could do more harm than good for parents who are no longer in their best health.
+You can also coordinate effective care by checking out and using Care Home Software.

 Taking Care Of Your Elderly Parents: Risks And Tips